 Another old Amish heirloom dating back to 1885, named after Brandywine Creek in Chester County, PA.
 Red Brandywine has large indeterminate vines, deep red fruits, and excellent flavor.
-While not œthe original?, this wonderful heirloom beats most of more modern varieties with its truly luscious sweet flavor.
+This wonderful heirloom beats most of more modern varieties with its truly luscious sweet flavor.
 Approx. 80 days.

 Cultural data: field planting

 Growing season: Warm season

 Germination relative to soil temperature: 70-85ºF.

 Cultural information: Start indoors mid March.
 Plant ¼" deep.
 Transplant late May.

 Seed count: Approx. 8700 sds/oz. or 139,200 sds/lb.

 Projected seed usage: ½ oz./100 ft. rows 1-2 lb./acre.